vliz-be-opsci/embrc-prov-model/docs/README.md

 ### Content

-- **embrc-prov-model.md**: explanation of the model (what it is, structure and concepts, use cases, etc.)
-- **diagrams**: visualizations of the model that illustrate the structure and concepts.
+- **ProvenanceOfBiologicalMaterial_main.pdf**: the first document you should read, explaining the background, scope, concept of the model, and the various classes and properties of the model; with fully-worked out examples of the implementation of the model (which have associated files in the [examples repo](https://github.com/vliz-be-opsci/embrc-prov-model/tree/main/examples)
+- **ProvenanceOfBiologicalMaterial_technical.pdf**: the technical details of the classes and properties of the model, and the RDF and EML (to come) implementations, can be found in this technical document
 - **FAIR Data Management: Provenance and the Nagoya Protocol**: an explanation of the Nagoya Protocol, ABS permits, and how this all relates to provenance of biological material
+- **./diagrams**: visualisations of the model that illustrate the structure and concepts can be found here